nahmedraja/GASAL/test_prog/README.md

 This directory conatins a test program for GASAL.
-First compile GASAL.
+First compile GASAL with `N_CODE=0x4E`.
 To complie the test program run `make`.
 Running the test program without any options will print the options:
 ```
 $./test_prog.out